 How agents interpret this public signal is key for the emergence of boom-bust cycles.
 Such cycles are caused in our model by what we refer to as "false-positives": bad realizations of the technology fundamental that are accompanied by unusually large and positive realizations of the common noise.
 False-positives may thus capture situations in which, for instance, excessively promising benchmark tests are widely advertised upon the introduction of the technology and lead to overly optimistic beliefs.

-When observing the large amount of investment induced by such false-positive shocks, agents infer that private signals are positive.
+When observing the large rate of adoption induced by such false-positive shocks, agents infer that private signals are positive.
 These signals, in turn, can be positive either because the fundamental value of the technology is good, or because the common noise component of the private signals is high.
-Investors cannot tell these stories apart but, as long as the false-positive development of several historical boom-bust cycles.

-shocks are relatively rare, the high level of investment is mainly attributed to the good-technology state, whose posterior likelihood rises.
-More optimistic beliefs lead to further aggregate investment next period, which, in turn, leads to even more positive beliefs about the fundamental and so on.
-It is in that sense that our model displays a form of herding: agents mimic the behavior of others and sometimes mistakenly follow the herd into an investment boom, meanwhile a shrinking measure of agents use their private information to go against the crowd.
-Through this positive feedback loop, the arrival of a low-value technology can create a long-lasting boom as investors are fooled by the initial investment craze.
+Entrepreneurs cannot tell these stories apart, but if false-positive shocks are relatively rare, the high adoption rate is initially attributed to a high-value technology, whose posterior likelihood rises.
+More optimistic beliefs lead to further aggregate adoption next period, which, in turn, leads to even more positive beliefs about the fundamental and so on.
+It is in that sense that our model displays a form of herding: agents mimic the behavior of others and sometimes mistakenly follow the herd into an adoption boom, meanwhile a shrinking measure of agents use their private information to go against the crowd.
+Through this positive feedback loop, the arrival of a low-value technology can create a long-lasting boom as entrepreneurs are fooled by the initial adoption craze.

-But agents are rational and understand the possibility that they can sometimes be mistaken in their assessment.
-As a result, they keep track of the probability of being in a false-positive state, which appears increasingly likely as investment keeps falling slightly short of the most optimistic predictions.
-At some point, the most pessimistic agents stop investing and aggregate investment no longer supports a high-productivity scenario, leading to a reversal in beliefs and a collapse of investment.
-We provide formal conditions under which these boom and bust episodes are guaranteed to arise.
+But agents are rational and understand the possibility that they can sometimes be mistaken in their assessment of the true state of the world.
+As a result, they keep track of the probability of being in a false-positive state, which appears increasingly likely over time, as adoption keeps falling short of the most optimistic predictions.
+At some point, the most pessimistic agents stop adopting the technology and aggregate adoption no longer supports a high-productivity scenario.
+This leads to a reversal in beliefs and a collapse in new technology adoption.
+We provide formal conditions under which these boom-and-bust episodes are guaranteed to arise in equilibrium.

 A distinguishing feature of our approach is that the boom-and-bust cycle emerges endogenously.
 Standard practice in modern business cycle analysis often treats the booms and the busts as separate episodes, both driven by their own sequence of exogenous shocks.
-In contrast, this paper explores a fundamentally different view of aggregate fluctuations, in which both phases of the cycle are intrinsically linked, such that the "booms sow the seeds of the subsequent busts" (Beaudry et al., 2020).
-Indeed, our mechanism generates an endogenous boom-and-bust cycle out of the single impulse shock that is the arrival of the new technology.5 The crash, in particular, is not triggered by an exogenous shock but arises endogenously through the natural evolution of beliefs.
-As a result, the properties of the bust can be affected by what happened during the preceding boom, and policy interventions can have a particularly strong impact on the duration and magnitude of the boom as well as the timing and depth of the bust.
+In contrast, our model generates an endogenous boom-and-bust cycle out of the single impulse shock that is the arrival of the new technology.3 The crash, in particular, is not triggered by an exogenous shock but arises endogenously through the natural evolution of beliefs.
+As a consequence, the properties of the bust can be affected by what happened during the preceding boom, and government policies can have a large impact: policy interventions may affect the duration and magnitude of the boom as well as the timing and depth of the bust.
+They may also determine whether or not a cycle is to take place at all.
+This feature is absent from most standard models of the business cycle.